-Fortunately, some services offer 2FA backup codes that can be used as an analog option.
+Fortunately, some services offer 2FA backup codes that can be used instead.
 Google is one such service.
-When you set up 2FA for Google you are given the option to print out seven backup codes that can be used in the case of an emergency.
-Those codes work and, when you run out, you can always generate more.
+When you set up 2FA for Google, you are given the option to generate backup codes.
+You can use these codes instead of SMS 2FA.
+These backup codes work, and when you run out, you can always generate more.
+Here’s how.

 How to retrieve those codes

-A pop-up will appear, listing your 2FA emergency codes.
-You can then download them (as a .txt file) or print them directly.
-The list will also show you only those codes you have not used (as the rest will be listed as ALREADY USED).
-Handy.
+Once created, you may display your backup codes.
+You can then download them as a .txt file or print them directly.
+The list will also show you only those codes you have not used, as the rest will be listed as ALREADY USED.

 Word of caution